eclipse-tractusx/tractusx-edc/edc-tests/runtime/runtime-dsp/README.md

-# In-Memory Runtime for Testing Purposes
+# DSP Runtime for Testing Purposes

-This module provides a very small, purely in-mem runtime to execute tests against.
+This module provides a very small,runtime using PostgreSQL as persistence backend to execute tests against.
 Not intended for anything other than testing!